vasudev89/Term2-QAB/Chapter 8/Notes.md

 > Thus 510 - 1.96 * 46/sqrt(85) <= mu <= 510 + 1.96 * 46/sqrt(85)
 >
 > 500.22 <= mu <= 519.78

+### Finite Correction Factor

+- If the sample is taken from a finite population, a finite correction factor may be used to increase the accuracy of the solution.
+- Formula will revise to
+> x̅ - (z-alpha2 * σ/sqrt(n)) * sqrt((N-n)/(N-1)) <= μ <= x̅ + (z-alpha2 * σ/sqrt(n)) * sqrt((N-n)/(N-1))

+- Question:
+	- A study is conducted in a company that employs 800 engineers.
+A random sample of 50 engineers reveals that the average sample age is 34.3 years.
+Historically, the population standard deviation of the age of the company’s engineers is approximately 8 years.
+Construct a 98% confidence interval to estimate the average age of all the engineers in this company.

+>